amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 }
 ```

 *Snippet 5 - We import the `components` folder as a relative path and then we namespace it using the `as` keyword and then specified a name (`Comp`) for the namespace.
-We later call our `IndividualView.qml` as a QML type by calling the namespace of the folder is in and then the filename without the dot (.) qml at  the end, this is why the filename needed to be started with a capital letter, so it can be imported as a `Type` we give it an `id` so we can use it anywhere, in this case we use it in the `StackView` as the initialItem.*
+We later call our `IndividualView.qml` as a QML type by calling the namespace of the folder is in and then the filename without the dot (.) qml at  the end, this is why the filename needed to be started with a capital letter, so it can be imported as a Type we give it an `id` so we can use it anywhere, in this case we use it in the `StackView` as the `initialItem`.*

 Now if you run it you will see a blue window.

 ![](D:\GitHub\Articulae\mds\images\blue_window.PNG)

-Now our component has taken over the `StackView` which has also taken over our `ApplicationWindow`
+Now our `component` has taken over the `StackView` which has also taken over our `ApplicationWindow`

 **From hereon you will be seeing *three dots (...)* in the code, to represent code that has already been presented previously.
 E.g. the previous code could have been written as:**

 > main.qml